-Alex Armstrong, an Ottawa native, has put down roots in the Bow Valley the past 6 years.
-Originally coming from a ski racing background, she now ski patrols at Lake Louise, coaches a free ride program, competes in the Freeride World Tour Qualifiers and gets out skiing at every free moment.
+Alex Armstrong, an Ottawa native, has put down roots in the Bow Valley the past 7 years.
+Originally coming from a ski racing background, she is now pursuing professional skier dream living in her camper with a sled in tow and filming.
 Alex translates her passion for skiing into skiing as much as humanly possible by spreading the good word of stoke!

 Based out of Banff, she continually pursues adventure in her backyard and hones her skills to play safe in the mountains.
-She is currently sponsored by The North Face, K2 Skis, Smith Optics, Banff Soul and Ski Big 3.
+She is currently sponsored by The North Face, Blizzard/Tecnica, Smith Optics, Banff Soul and Ski Big 3.

 Amanda has had several accomplishments: making the Canadian Para Alpine Ski Team, becoming the first female sit skier to descend Delirium Dive, getting back into the back country with cat skiing, and being the first sit skier to ever compete in a big mountain competition at SkiBig3’s very own Lake Louise Big Mountain Challenge.

 Brittany grew up in a small town in New Brunswick, spending all her days in the rink or on the ball diamond since she was 3-years-old.
 Her love for the game allowed her to compete at a national level and continue to push boundaries for females in the sport.